Financial-Times/n-logger/README.md

   1. **The `console` logger**

       The default logger.
 The log levels to output to the terminal can be set using the `CONSOLE_LOG_LEVEL` environment variable (defaults to `silly`).
+The log coloring can be disabled by setting `CONSOLE_LOG_UNCOLORIZED` environment variable to `true` by default the colorizing is enabled.

   2. **The `splunkHEC` logger**